lifegoodbitamihka/notes/README.md

 Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
 Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
 Set reminders and deadline for each task, so you stay focused and don't forget anything.
  - 使用编程语言和框架，如Python、JavaScript或React，可以帮助你更高效地完成任务。
 - Always keep your code organized, using version control systems like Git to track changes and collaborate with others.- Learn from your mistakes and those of others, constantly improving your skills and knowledge.By following these tips, your programming abilities will improve, making you a more valuable asset to your team or organization.

+# 2024-01-20
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more words but still under 200:

+"Programmers today should remember the timeless advice from computer scientist Donald Knuth, emphasizing that 'Premature optimization can be the source of much complexity and bugs.'
+Instead, invest your time in crafting clear, readable, and maintainable code.
+This practice ensures better collaboration, easier debugging, and often, through structured design, it naturally yields acceptable or even optimal performance.
+Only after identifying bottlenecks via profiling should you target specific optimizations.
+Always prioritize readability and maintainability, as these aspects tend to have a profound impact on the longevity and efficiency of your software."